 On 13 June, the Karnataka legislative assembly discussed a law to enforce standardised charges for medical treatments.
 The following days saw closed hospitals, doctors on the streets protesting against the bill and heated debates among the state’s political leaders.
 A week later, the government decided to reconsider the bill.

 The risk is mitigated but certainly not averted for private healthcare providers.

+The politicians’ intention has taken a tangible form.
 On 17 March, West Bengal enacted the law.
-On 1 June, the state government proposed the rates for all treatment and diagnostic packages across hospitals
+On 1 June, the state government proposed the rates, fixed under the state health insurance scheme Swasthya Sathi, announced in February 2016, for all treatment and diagnostic packages across hospitals.